Installation

 ./m docs # create docs, see User tab, Documentation (local)

-./m del-wiki # get rid of the sample data
+./m del-wiki # remove the wiki data from previous tests

 ./m new-wiki # create empty wiki or